Predicting competitions by combining conditional logistic regression and subjective Bayes: An Academy Awards case study: Discussion

 \subsection{Future directions}

-In this work we have proposed a statistical modeling approach that enables the researcher to obtain probability predictions for the winner of upcoming competitions based on historical data and, optionally, subjective inputs.
-The method is valuable since it can be applied to any competition in which (i) historical data is available, (ii) the number of winners and identities of participants in an upcoming round of the competition are known in advance, and (iii) the method accommodates subjective input which can supplement historical effects when expert opinion can be elicited.
+In this work we have proposed the SB-PCLR statistical modeling approach that enables the researcher to obtain probability predictions for the winner of upcoming competitions based on historical data and, optionally, subjective inputs.
+The SB-PCLR method is valuable since it can be applied to any competition in which (a) historical data is available, (b) the number of winners and identities of participants in an upcoming round of the competition are known in advance, and (c) the method accommodates subjective input which can supplement historical effects when expert opinion can be elicited.
+We have demonstrated how the subjective Bayesian aspect of the work can be deployed in a broad readership with the online application accompanying this paper and in the subsequent 2020 Academy Awards \citep{Wilson2020our}.
 The model can ``sit on top of '' other (not necessarily probabilistic) predictions by incorporating these into historical data where appropriate, or using them in the subjective specification aspect of the approach.
-Thus, the method would appear to be suitable for predicting the outcomes of award shows and sporting events.
+For example, a user may incorporate pundit forecasts (data-driven or otherwise) into the subjective portion of their analysis even if those pundit forecasts do not extend back throughout the corpus of available historic data.
+Thus, the SB-PCLR method would appear to be suitable for predicting the outcomes of award shows and sporting events.
 The entertainment-based nature of these endeavors makes this a useful exercise as a public-facing opportunity for the readership in these areas to learn about subjective Bayesian approaches to data analysis.
-Further, an online interactive interface system, when paired with an Institutional Review Board-approved protocol, will allow for the collection of human data which can be used to explore subjective elicitation in the readership audience for sports and movies.
-The vast majority of work on subjective elicitation focuses on studying \textit{expert} opinion \citep{Ohagan2006uncertain}, thus the information system the authors hope to produce for Time.com corresponding to the upcoming 2020 Oscars will be perhaps the first look at large scale elicitation effects within our targeted readership.
+Further, our online interactive interface system, when paired with an IRB-approved protocol, has allowed for the collection of data which can be used to explore subjective elicitation in the readership audience for sports and movies.
+(We note that in our study, anonymity of participants was guaranteed and our IRB classified the project as non-human subjects research, but researchers must always involve an appropriate IRB when data on human subjects is of interest.)
+The vast majority of work on subjective elicitation focuses on studying \textit{expert} opinion \citep{Ohagan2006uncertain}, thus the information system the authors produced for the 2020 Time.com piece \citep{Wilson2020our} may provide the first look at large scale elicitation effects within our targeted readership.
 Obtaining the distribution of these effects is an important next step towards refining the uncertainty with which subjective probabilities and mixing weight $\omega$ described in Section \ref{sec:method} are expressed.
+While this manuscript shows the ability for MCMC to provide posterior estimates of uncertainty in the SB-PCLR framework, we have not yet deployed a method to obtain such intervals in real time for an online application for an upcoming competition.
+Our 2020 Application \citep{Wilson2020our} relied on MAP estimation.